Haastrup88/Game-of-Craps/README.md

 At point phase, the player is asked to place an odd bet which is either 3x, 4x or 5x, depending on the result.
 Player either win or lose at this point.

-Except for crapping,at every win, this code assume the player is done and would prompt user to input their information again for another round.
+Except for every win, this code assume the player is set to play another round with their bet, hence it will prompt them to roll again.
+At the to hand, if lost, the program assume they are out since they have zero bet.